 Log on to Ticketek and select Moorilla Hobart International.
 Single session prices start at $8-90, and the tournament starts 6 January 2012.
 Print out your tickets, pop them in a Christmas card and place under the tree with your beloved’s name written neatly on the envelope.
 You will be the champion gift-buyer of the festive season!

 The hard-working team at Tennis Tasmania have dedicated themselves to making the Moorilla Hobart International 2012 an event to remember.
 With lots of exciting new innovations to match the stellar location of the venue on Queens Domain, this will be a great Tasmanian event even if you’re not a tennis fan.

 But if you ARE a tennis fan, you’re in for a real treat.
-Jarmila Gajdosova, second only to Samantha Stosur in Australia’s female player rankings, came to Hobart to help launch the event at MONA on the 2nd of December.
+Jarmila Gajdosova, second only to Samantha Stosur in Australia’s female player rankings, came to Hobart to help launch the event at MONA in December.
 She spoke about defending her 2011 Tasmanian title, and how she hoped to repeat her success and get her Australian summer campaign off to a solid start.

 She’s comfortable in the Hobart environment, having also represented Australia in a Fed Cup tie against Italy at the Domain Tennis Centre in February.
 The crowds gave the powerful player great support last year, and will be sure to do the same again this time around.

 Another darling of the Aussie tennis scene, Casey Dellacqua, has been granted a wildcard to the Moorilla Hobart International.
 Currently on the comeback trail from injury, she has been dominating the Australian Pro Tour circuit with a record-breaking winning streak.
 While long-term shoulder and foot injuries have hindered her playing career, Dellacqua managed to snare a Grand Slam title in June this year, winning the mixed doubles championships at Roland Garros.